AnthonyBliss1/AFriendInNeed/README.md

 # Poker AI Project

 This project is a poker game between three AI agents: GPT 4o, Claude Opus, and Claude Sonnet with defined 'personality' traits.
-Future versiosn will use finetuned models.
+Will test finetuning for future versions.

 ## Features